Prescriptions

 About pharmacists

-As qualified healthcare professionals, pharmacists can offer advice on minor illnesses such as:
+As qualified healthcare professionals, Community Pharmacists can give offer you advice on minor illnesses such as;

 • coughs